 Language Program Director, Spanish

-She teaches all levels of the undergraduate Spanish language curriculum and coordinates Beginner’s Spanish I & II (Spanish 101 & 102), so she often gets the chance to work directly with students during their first year at UBC and to see them through the Spanish major and minor programs.
-Apart from her role in language instruction and coordination, Brianne teaches literature and culture classes in Spanish and in English that grapple with different aspects of the Hispanic context, with a particular focus on politics, gender, and resistance in Latin America.
-For instance, Spanish 280, a course she will teach in January of 2020, looks at how revolution as concept and practice is first imagined through first-hand accounts of major leaders and icons of revolution – Che Guevara (Argentina, Cuba), Subcomandante Marcos (Mexico), and others – and then disseminated, exported to other movements, and transformed through literature, art, music, and film.
-A history of courses she has taught is available here.
+Brianne’s role in the FHIS Department focuses on undergraduate student engagement and intellectual growth in and outside of the classroom.
+She teaches across the undergraduate Spanish language curriculum and coordinates Beginner’s Spanish I & II (Spanish 101 and 102), which positions her to work directly with students during their first year at UBC and to see them through the Spanish major and minor programs.
+Brianne also teaches literature and culture classes in Spanish and in English (i.e., Spanish 280) that grapple with different aspects of the Hispanic context, with a particular focus on Latin American resistance literature.

 “Masking Revolution: Subcomandante Marcos and the Contemporary Zapatista Movement,” in Performing Utopias in the Contemporary Americas.
 Eds.
 Kim Beauchesne and Alessandra Santos.
 Palgrave Macmillan, 2017.
 Pp. 111-129.